• England (1945), three pilots in front of a Mark XVI Spitfire

 Formation flying was an important part of fighter pilots' skills.
 It could be dangerous and mid-air collisions were always possible.
 How much safer and effective to practise on the ground using bicycles.
 This photo of 453 Squadron pilots was taken at Hornchurch airbase near London in October 1942.

-A rare photo (right) of 453 Squadron with three sections in formation.
+After the ground practice, this is how it looked in the air, in this rare photo of 453 Squadron with three sections in formation.